Ph.D, Tulane University, New Orleans

 Francisco de Miranda: A Transatlantic Life in the Age of Revolution 1750-1816.
 Wilmington DE: Scholarly Resources, 2002.

-“Newsprint Nations: Spanish American Publishing in London, 1808-1827," in The Foreign Political Press in Nineteenth-Century London: Politics from a Distance, edited by Constance Bantman and Ana Cláudia Suriani da Silva (London: Bloomsbury, forthcoming 2016).
+“Newsprint Nations: Spanish American Publishing in London, 1808-1827," in The Foreign Political Press in Nineteenth-Century London: Politics from a Distance, edited by Constance Bantman and Ana Cláudia Suriani da Silva (London: Bloomsbury, 2018), 15-32

-“Fireworks over Fernandina: The Atlantic Dimension of the Amelia Island Episode, 1817," in 500 Years of Spain-Florida, edited by Viviana Díaz-Balsera and Rachel A. May (Gainesville: University of Florida Press, 2014), 171-191.
+“Fireworks over Fernandina: The Atlantic Dimension of the Amelia Island Episode, 1817," in La Florida: 500 Years of Hispanic Presence, edited by Viviana Díaz-Balsera and Rachel A. May (Gainesville: University of Florida Press, 2014), 171-191.

 “Francisco de Miranda y Thomas Jefferson: vidas paralelas en el mundo atlántico” Historia 20/10.
 Issue title: El mundo atlántico y la modernidad iberoamericana 1750-1850.
 Roberto Breña and Roberto González Manterola, eds.
 1 (Noviembre 2012): 183-195.